IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_cloud_directory_user.rst

 Parameters
 ----------

-  tenant_id (True, str, None)
-    (Required for new resource) The AppID instance GUID

-  active (False, bool, True)
+  create_profile (False, bool, True)
-    Determines if the user account is active or not
+    A boolean indication if a profile should be created for the Cloud Directory user

   locked_until (False, int, None)